RejownAhmed/vue-custom-range-slider/README.md

 to get the slider position value and use it to set the volume or video/audio progress as per your need.
 You'll get more clear idea if you visit the example above.

-Thank you for downloading and using this.
+Thank you for using this.
 Hope it helps.
-Let me know if really helped you😊💖
+Let me know if it helped you😊💖